Monday CRM vs Pipedrive 2026: Which CRM Is Actually Worth Your Money?

 Integrations

-Pipedrive has the clear edge numerically — 400+ native integrations versus Monday CRM's 200+.
-More importantly, Pipedrive's marketplace includes purpose-built sales integrations: Aircall, Kixie, Outreach, and others that sales-heavy teams actually use day-to-day.
+Pipedrive has the edge numerically — 400+ integrations versus Monday CRM's 200+.
+But numbers tell only part of the story.
+Pipedrive's marketplace includes sales-specific tools like Aircall, Kixie, and Outreach — the apps your sales team actually uses daily.

-Monday CRM's integrations are broader but less sales-specific.
-Its real strength is connecting to the rest of the Monday ecosystem, which matters a lot if you're already living in that world.
+Monday CRM's integrations are broader but less sales-focused.
+Its real strength is connecting to the rest of Monday, which matters a lot if you're already in that ecosystem.

-Both connect to Zapier, Make (formerly Integromat), and Slack — and neither requires an IT department to get basic integrations running.
+Both plug into Zapier, Make (formerly Integromat), and Slack without needing IT help.
 That's always a relief.

 Winner: Pipedrive on depth and sales-specific integrations.